 -

 App route: Open the VPN app and select Disconnect or Exit.
 If you have a kill switch, you may want to leave it off if you’re disabling the VPN entirely.
-Is zscaler vpn
+F5 edge client: a comprehensive guide to secure edge access, setup, features, and VPN alternatives for modern networks 2026

 -